ishandutta2007/WBE/README.md

 - [1 mouse SNN at $100K in 2015 by University of Manchester's SpiNNaker Project](https://www.youtube.com/watch?v=2e06C-yUwlc)

--  Dates in bold are what already been achieved and other estimates are from [a paper by Future of Humanity Institute](https://www.fhi.ox.ac.uk/brain-emulation-roadmap-report.pdf)
+-  Dates in bold are what has already been achieved and other estimates are from [a paper by Future of Humanity Institute](https://www.fhi.ox.ac.uk/brain-emulation-roadmap-report.pdf)